allo-media/tech-blog/_posts/2018-02-05-chaining-http-requests-in-elm.md

 Elm is a pure language, meaning you can't have side effects in your functions (a side effect is when functions alter things outside of their scope and use these things: an HTTP request is a *huge* side effect).
 So your functions must return *something* that represents a given side effect, instead of executing it within the function scope itself.
 The Elm runtime will be in charge of actually performing the side effect.

-In Elm, you're usually gonna use a [Task] to define a given side effect.
-Tasks may succeed or fail (like Promises do in JavaScript).
-The [Http] package provides `Http.toTask` to map an HTTP request definition to something that Elm can execute: a `Task`.
+In Elm, you're usually gonna use a [Task] to describe future operations.
+Tasks may succeed or fail (like Promises do in JavaScript), but they need to be turned into [Elm commands] to be actually executed.

+So basically:

+1. We first craft `Http.Request`s,
+2. We turn them into `Task`s we can chain,
+3. We run these sequential tasks through a command (`Cmd msg`).

+The [Http] package provides `Http.toTask` to map an `Http.Request` into a `Task`.
 Let's use that here:

 ```haskell
 fetchEvents : Task Http.Error (List String)